-Record executing programs and represent the behavior as a UML Sequence diagram; recording is supported for:

-- Microsoft Windows Native C, C++, Visual Basic

-- Microsoft .NET Family (C#, J#, VB)

-- Java

-- Mono

-- Android

-- PHP

-Quickly view / report on behaviors of running applications.
-Profiling is supported for these platforms:

-- Microsoft Native C, C++, Visual Basic

-- Microsoft .NET Family (C#, J#, VB) (including any unmanaged / managed code mix)

-- Java

-- Mono

-Testpoints Management provides a facility to define the constraints on a Class model as contracts.
+Operation Description Simulate Behavior Simulate UML behavior models to verify their logical and design correctness, for: Activities Interactions and Sequences StateMachines Record execution Record executing programs and represent the behavior as a UML Sequence diagram; recording is supported for: Microsoft Windows Native C, C++, Visual Basic Microsoft .NET Family (C#, J#, VB) Java Mono Android PHP Profile behavior Quickly view / report on behaviors of running applications.
+Profiling is supported for these platforms: Microsoft Native C, C++, Visual Basic Microsoft .NET Family (C#, J#, VB) (including any unmanaged / managed code mix) Java Mono Test Use Cases with Testpoints system Testpoints Management provides a facility to define the constraints on a Class model as contracts.
 The contracts provide the assets on which to create Test domains.
 A single Testpoint domain can then be used to test and report the behavior of multiple applications.
 You can also use the Execution Analyzer to record a Use Case and generate a Test Domain diagram with very little effort.
 Any existing Testpoints are automatically linked to the generated domain or the Test Domain diagram can be used as the context for new contract compositions.
 How an application behaves for a given Test domain can be seen immediately in real time!
 Results are displayed in the Testpoint report window every time a contract is passed or failed.
 The decoupling of test measurement from the code-base has a number of benefits, one of which is aiding the reconciliation of multiple systems with a common Test domain, rather than one another.

-The Testpoint system supports these contracts:

-- Class invariants

-- Method pre-conditions

-- Method post-conditions

-- Line conditions

-Create and work with objects created within the Enterprise Architect modeling environment using a dynamic Object Workbench.
+The Testpoint system supports these contracts: Class invariants Method pre-conditions Method post-conditions Line conditions Object Workbench Create and work with objects created within the Enterprise Architect modeling environment using a dynamic Object Workbench.
+Create objects from Class model Invoke methods and view results Workbench Class collaboration